nkiscadden/Rock-Paper-Scissor/README.md

   Need to add the rules page and tweak

 11/21/22 uploaded updated files labeled HCI-11-10
-  -Update rules page is updated
-  -added images to the interface for human and computer game play, this replaces the orginal text in the game
+  -Update rules page is updated, modified the text for readability, the screen color was changed to match the overall theme -added images to the Play interface for human and computer game play, this replaces the orginal text in the game, the images flicker with a new color as the user decides which move they want to make

+12/1/22 uploaded final project labeled HCI-P5_Final_Rock_Paper_Scissor
+  -Updated the final score page when the user clicks exit, it includes the final score and declares an overall winner.
+We added the same color scheme to the screen to match the color scheme of the rules page and improved the font for readability
+  -Updated and cleaned up the documentation for clarity of each section -the only unresolved issue was to terminate the program overall at exit. we believe it was the choice of API and the functionality with the camera